 Bee venom therapy (apitherapy or BVT) is a fad treatment that involves stinging oneself with bees.
 BVT is one of the many forms of quackery used in the chronic Lyme world.
 In a 2015 scientific review, BVT was among 30 “unorthodox” Lyme therapies without evidence for efficacy.

-There is no compelling scientific evidence to support BVT as a treatment for any disease, but it carries serious risk of anaphylaxis and other side effects.
+There is no compelling scientific evidence to support BVT as a treatment for pain or any disease, but it carries serious risk of anaphylaxis and other side effects.

 |Adverse events with bee venom therapy:||Frequent|